wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - WHIP client: This represents the WebRTC media encoder or producer, which functions as a client of the WHIP protocol by encoding and delivering media to a remote Media Server.
 - WHIP endpoint: This denotes the ingest server that receives the initial WHIP request.
-- WHIP endpoint URL: Refers to the URL of the WHIP endpoint responsible for creating the WHIP resource.
+- WHIP endpoint URL: Refers to the URL of the WHIP endpoint responsible for creating the WHIP session.
 - Media Server: This is the WebRTC Media Server or consumer responsible for establishing the media session with the WHIP client and receiving the media content it produces.
-- WHIP resource:  Indicates the allocated resource by the WHIP endpoint for an ongoing ingest session.
+- WHIP session:  Indicates the allocated WHIP session by the WHIP endpoint for an ongoing ingest session.
-- WHIP resource URL:  Refers to the URL of the WHIP resouce allocated by the WHIP endpoint for a specific media session.
-The WHIP client can send requests to the WHIP resource using this URL to modify the session, such as ICE operations or termination.
+- WHIP session URL:  Refers to the URL of the WHIP resouce allocated by the WHIP endpoint for a specific media session.
+The WHIP client can send requests to the WHIP session using this URL to modify the session, such as ICE operations or termination.

 # Protocol Operation

 In order to set up an ingestion session, the WHIP client will generate an SDP offer according to the JSEP rules and perform an HTTP POST request to the configured WHIP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
-The WHIP endpoint will generate an SDP answer and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created resource.
+The WHIP endpoint will generate an SDP answer and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHIP session.

 The SDP offer SHOULD use the "sendonly" attribute and the SDP answer MUST use the "recvonly" attribute in any case.

 If the HTTP POST to the WHIP endoint has a content type different than "application/sdp", the WHIP endoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.

-If the SDP body is malformed, the WHIP resource MUST reject the HTTP POST with a "400 Bad Request" error response.
+If the SDP body is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.

 ~~~~~
 POST /whip/endpoint HTTP/1.1